mpartipilo/tikatours_src/data/extracted/content/regions/regions/imereti/index.zh.md

 characteristics to explore, from cool chambers of aging wine to the homes of pottery and Georgian cognac.

-The Borjomi\-Kharagauli National Park is a must see for outdoor enthusiasts.
-One of Europe's true wildernesses, it covers more than 76,000 hectares of native forest and sub\-alpine and alpine meadows, and is home to rare species of flora and fauna including lynx and golden eagle.
+The Borjomi-Kharagauli National Park is a must see for outdoor enthusiasts.
+One of Europe's true wildernesses, it covers more than 76,000 hectares of native forest and sub-alpine and alpine meadows, and is home to rare species of flora and fauna including lynx and golden eagle.

-Sataplia Reserve is an example of Georgia's karstic landscapes and the magic that happens when water meets limestone \- grottos and caverns with the most gorgeous display of stalactites, stalagmites and mineral rock curtains.
+Sataplia Reserve is an example of Georgia's karstic landscapes and the magic that happens when water meets limestone - grottos and caverns with the most gorgeous display of stalactites, stalagmites and mineral rock curtains.
 Over 200 footprints from dinosaurs have been discovered here.
 When you go, be sure to check out the local museum.